passcod/in-the-pale-darkness-of-dawn/threads/saka.iaqa-force-sensitives-discussion.md

 rough.
 It’s still hard.
 But I’ve had years of therapy in the meantime, so that helped.”

-Saka finished speaking, then noticed that Iaqa was looking at her very strangely.
+Saka finished speaking, then noticed that Iaqa was looking at her _very strangely_.

 “What?”